oracle/accelerated-data-science/docs/source/user_guide/pipeline/quick_start.rst

 Watch status
 ------------

-To watch the status of pipeline run, provide the pipeline run OCID
+To watch the status of pipeline run, use the pipeline run OCID

 .. admonition:: Tip